-The Customer is a national Tier 1 wireless service provider deploying 4G/LTE in its network throughout the continental USA.
+Background: The employer end customer is a national Tier 1 wireless service provider deploying 4G/LTE in its network throughout the continental USA.
 Voice and ancillary services are a must for LTE users.
 However, the initial deployment support data only over LTE.
-Furthermore, LTE coverage is geographically limited in the first role outs.
-A dual radio smart phone cuts into profitability margin.
+Furthermore, LTE coverage is geographically limited in the first rollouts.
+A dual radio smartphone cuts into profitability margin.
 The challenge was to provide a solution using an economical handset option that supports LTE wireless broadband data service, while voice and ancillary services are provided through the existing 3G 1xRTT Circuit Switched infrastructure.

 Solution: Our SME frontend development was key to that aspect of the overall success of the eCSFB program.
 Over the course of 10 months, he was the key player in many multi-vendor (RAN, EPC, and UE) discussions where he was shaping the technical requirements, guiding the vendors while referring to the 3GPP and 3GPP2 specifications.
 He eventually wrote a standards-grade technical specification that was used by different organizations within Sprint and its vendors as the eCSFB reference.
 The specification included the detailed Solution Architecture, end-to-end call scenarios, capacity and performance budgets to support mobile data, initiated and terminated calls, SMS, Multimedia message, Location Based Services, E911, as well as CMAS over 4G-3G access.